pablodanielrey/echallenge/README.md

 ## Notes!!!

-At the time (http://localhost:8000/alerts) does not show the stream in swagger ui. i couldn't make it work even setting the media type response correct. but the endpoint is working because you view the alerts stream with another tool. it seems that swagger ui is waiting for the connection to end to show you the data.
+At the time (http://localhost:8000/alerts) does not show the stream in swagger ui.
+I couldn't make it work even setting the media type response correct.
+But the endpoint is working because you cant view the alerts stream with another tool.
+It seems that swagger ui is waiting for the connection to end to show you the data.

 workaround: